owaisj/find-library/README.md

 Find out which library near you is open at any time!
 This app will tell you the nearest open library in the Austin Public Library System.

+## Features

 ## Technologies

-Made with React Native and Expo
+Made with React Native and Expo.
+App layout made using ES6 features, React Native and NativeBase components.

 ## Future Features